Mentor programme for postdocs

 What´s in it for you?

-Quote from experienced mentor Professor Nicole Schmitt, Department of Biomedical Sciences:“You may ask yourself how you should find time in your busy schedule for being a mentor?
+Quote experienced mentor Professor Nicole Schmitt, Department of Biomedical Sciences: “You may ask yourself how you should find time in your busy schedule for being a mentor?
 A very relevant question - what's in it for me?
 Actually a lot.
 I am a regular mentor in the UCPH programme for assistant professors.
 Seeing the workplace through the eyes of the mentees made me reflect on my own leadership approaches and gave me other perspectives on UCPH as an organization.
 Realizing that my questions helped the mentees to develop was very rewarding, both as a professional and as a person.
 We attend many meetings - these ones really have an impact."

-Sign-up here no later than 2 April 2024
+Sign-up here no later than 19 February 2025

 Selection criteria – for mentees